magnardd44/Gameshed/README.md

 You can also acces the app through our gitlab repository "Gruppe 4 Webutvikling".

-## 2 Setup database connections
+## 2 Setup database connections and IGDB api key

-You need to create two configuration files that will contain the database connection details.
-These files are not in the git repository.
-The connection details are as follows:
+You need to create two configuration files that will contain the database connection details and IGDB client id and client secret.
+These files are not in the git repository and if you wish to use your own database or client feel free to substitute the values.
+The connection details for our current database and IGDB client are as follows:

 `server/config.ts`: